tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

 Because Glitch is UI driven you won’t see CLI generated files unless you run `refresh` in the console.

-Next we need to add a migration, which is a way to describe database changed in code.
+Next we need to add a migration, which is a way to describe database changes in code.
 Running a migration performs database changes in a controlled, repeatable way.
 We want to create a `notes` table with `id`, `title`, `content`, `created at` & `updated at` fields.
 Sequelize allows you to generate migrations via the CLI:

 ```
 $ npx sequelize-cli model:generate --name User --attributes firstName:string,lastName:string,email:string